-Dutch Oven Chicken Carnitas
+Dutch Oven Mexican Chicken

 Tender chicken, braised in a deliciously seasoned liquid on low heat, with just the right amount of flavor and heat!
 Use the savory chicken for all types of Mexican or Tex-Mex cuisine!